Extension Members in C#

 }

-And in this specific case, these extensions work with any C# type that is a number: int, long, float, etc.
+And in this specific case, these extensions work with any numeric C# type: int, long, float, etc.

 3 - Should We Migrate Extension Methods in C# 14?

-One of the questions many of you might have is whether we should migrate all our extension methods to the new approach.
+One of the questions many of you might have is whether we need to migrate all our extension methods to the new form.
 The answer is no.

-Both approaches can coexist, and there’s no need to change.
+Both ways can coexist, and there is no need to switch.

-What I would personally do is keep things consistent.
-If you’re in a project with a lot of extension methods, just keep adding them that way.
-If you’re starting a new project from scratch and want to start adding them, you could discuss whether to use the new or old approach, but I don’t recommend mixing both, mainly to keep the code as clean as possible.
+What I would personally do is maintain consistency.
+If you’re on a project that heavily uses extension methods, just keep using them that way.
+However, if you’re starting a project from scratch and want to add new ones, you could discuss whether to use the new or old approach.
+What I do not recommend is mixing both, basically to keep the code as clean as possible.

 This post was translated from Spanish.
 You can see the original one here.